Types of Malware and How to Prevent Malware Attacks

 By implementing a firewall, a user can limit or restrict network traffic, especially unauthorized users.

 Without protective and proactive measures, organizations can experience the costly and damaging effects of malware.
 According to Forbes, cybercrime costs are projected to reach $2 trillion by 2019.
-Amongst the increasing cybercrime landscape, organization should be preparing for any potential danger including cyber-attacks.
+Amongst the increasing cybercrime landscape, organizations should be preparing for any potential danger including cyber-attacks.
 To mitigate the increased risks, A-LIGN can help you with the right strategy to prevent your organization from becoming another victim of malware attacks.
-To learn more about increasing your organization’s cybersecurity, read our Cyber Defense Guide 2017: Part 1.